korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 <p style="text-align: justify;">
 In the Exception course, I showed you how to manually add import lines.
-Because we still have *Auto Imports enabled*, you saw how IntelliJ added the import for us automatically.
+Because we still have "Auto Imports enabled" you saw how IntelliJ added the import for us automatically.
 Pretty nice, right?
 Essentially, IntelliJ adds and manages the imports for you